 Subcontracting is also an effective way of improving productivity.
 Some mundane tasks are not worth bogging your employees down with all the time.
 Instead, hire subcontractors and let them handle the mundane aspects of the SEO project.
 Even then, the subcontractors have to realize that their input is not mundane.
 They have to understand that the entire project is likely to fall or rise on their input.
 What they do might appear insignificant in the short-term yet is very significant in the bigger picture.

-A solid SEO contract should clarify the issue of penalties, especially if late payments become an obstacle.
+A solid SEO services contract should clarify the issue of penalties, especially if late payments become an obstacle.
 You expect the client to make timely payments just the same way you finish your work and deliver on time, as per the contract.
 Therefore, you should let the client know what is likely to happen in the event that he makes late payments.
 You're not a bill or debt collector.
 Without a good cash flow, you will struggle to keep your business running much longer.
 Therefore, inform the client that you will penalize him harshly for delayed payments.

 Pauses are an issue worth tackling.
 Since SEO is a dynamic and ever-changing industry, pausing might invalidate some of the tasks the client gave you to handle.
 In such cases, allowing pauses would be akin to signing your death warrant.
 This is because the project might become invalid once the changes in SEO take effect.
 However, where you're flexible enough to allow pauses, you should tell the client the length of time he's free to put the project on hold.
 The client should also give you notice so that you're aware a pause is in the offing.